notkartikye/unix-shell/README.md

-# C Command Shell: A Unix-Like Multi-threaded Shell Implementation
+# Unix Shell Implemented Using C with Multi-Threading

-Welcome to the Command Shell project, a Unix-like shell implemented in C. This shell supports both internal and external commands with various options, executed via `fork/exec` or `pthread/system` function calls based on the user's preference.
-Commands can be run in parallel using threads, making this shell both versatile and efficient.
+This is a Linux/Unix-like shell implemented in C. This shell supports 3 internal and 5 external commands with various options, executed via `fork/exec` or `pthread/system` function calls based on the user's preference.
+Commands can be run in parallel using threads, making this shell very efficient.

 ## Features